MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addsoftware-directive.md

 Instead, use one of the following options to preinstall an app in an OEM image of Windows 10:

 * To preinstall a Win32 app, boot to audit mode and install the app.
 For details, see [Audit Mode Overview](https://docs.microsoft.com/windows-hardware/manufacture/desktop/audit-mode-overview).
-* To preinstall a Microsoft Store (UWP) app, see [Preinstallable apps for desktop devices](https://docs.microsoft.com/windows-hardware/customize/preinstall/preinstallable-apps-for-windows-10-desktop).
+* To preinstall a Microsoft Store (UWP) app, see [Preinstallable apps for desktop devices](https://docs.microsoft.com/windows-hardware/customize/preinstall/preinstallable-apps-for-windows-10-desktop)

 For info about pairing a driver with a Universal Windows Platform (UWP) app, see [Pairing a driver with a Universal Windows Platform (UWP) app](pairing-app-and-driver-versions.md) and [Hardware Support App (HSA): Steps for Driver Developers](../devapps/hardware-support-app--hsa--steps-for-driver-developers.md).

+## [software-install-section]: SoftwareBinary

 `SoftwareBinary={filename}`